jesusjavierdediego/assignments/README.md

 # Assignments

-## Option 1: The API and the Consumer
+## Option 1: The API and the Front-End Consumer

 ### Description
 In this assignment our mission is to produce an API server that will expose 2 or more endpoints or services.
 These endpoints will implement some regular CRUD functions with data to be consumed by a public API consumer (e. g. a public web site).